How To Start Your eCommerce Business

 Sole Traders are helpless if anyone else uses the same trading name.

-You can choose to form your own company online and there are many websites dedicated to making the whole process very simple.
-Companies Made Simple have plans starting from just £13.99 and you can register your company name in the way similar to registering a domain name.
+You can choose to form your company online, and there are many websites dedicated to making the whole process very simple.
+Companies Made Simple have plans starting from just £13.99, and you can register your company name in the way similar to registering a domain name.

 You'll probably want to pay around £40 so that you get printed certificates of incorporation.
 An accountant will charge you around £400-£500 for setting up a Limited company and managing the paperwork on your behalf.

-In the UK we have a system of tax credits which means that if you start your own company you can declare a zero income and claim working tax credit.
+In the UK we have a system of tax credits which means that if you start your company, you can declare a zero income and claim working tax credit.
 This is far more preferable to claiming Jobseekers allowance when you are starting your own business.